daguilarm/belich-env-manager/README.md

 $envContent = Env::getEnvContent();
 ```

-### Using multipleSet() for Batch Updates.
+### Using multipleSet() for Batch Updates (.env format).

 For setting multiple variables  at once with their respective comments, you can use the multipleSet() method for a fluent API:

 ```php
 use Daguilar\BelichEnvManager\Facades\Env;